 The Ephemera Society of America (ESA) welcomes presentations from young scholars for our annual conference.
-This year’s theme is “Let Me Entertain You.”
+This year’s theme is “Coming to America; The Immigrant Experience”

 One of ESA’s core goals is to examine the way ephemera expands our understanding of American cultural and social history.
 Our conference offers a welcome place to share new historical information based on ephemera research.
 The Young Scholar Sessions are designed to invite you to share your knowledge about ephemera, to discover the endless research possibilities in working with primary sources, and to discover the joys of investigating and collecting ephemera.